Understanding your gas or electricity bill

 10 Cheaper tariffs.
 Your bill or statement must show whether there is a cheaper tariff you could switch to with your current supplier.
 Their customer service team can usually also advise if there is a better tariff for you.
 Your supplier normally only displays cheaper tariffs they offer, but another supplier might be much cheaper.

 11 About your tariff.
-The ‘about your tariff’ box contains all the information needed to compare your tariff against the market including
+The ‘about your tariff’ box contains all the information needed to compare your tariff against the market, including:

 - The name of your tariff.